Epilepsy & Seizures

 Although most neurological AVMs have very few, if any, significant symptoms, one particularly severe type of AVM causes symptoms to appear at, or very soon after, birth.
-Called a vein of Galen defect after the major blood vessel involved, this lesion is located deep inside the brain.
+Called a vein of Galen defect (named after the major blood vessel involved), this lesion is located deep inside the brain.
 It is frequently associated with hydrocephalus (an accumulation of fluid within certain spaces in the brain, often with visible enlargement of the head), swollen veins visible on the scalp, seizures, failure to thrive, and congestive heart failure.
 Children born with this condition who survive past infancy often remain developmentally impaired.

+How do AVMs damage the brain and spinal cord?.
 AVMs damage the brain or spinal cord through three basic mechanisms: by reducing the amount of oxygen reaching neurological tissues; by causing bleeding (hemorrhage) into surrounding tissues; and by compressing or displacing parts of the brain or spinal cord.

 AVMs in the spinal cord.
-AVMs can affect how the spinal cord functions by causing hemorrhage, by reducing blood flow to the spinal cord, or by causing excess venous pressure.
+AVMs can affect how the spinal cord functions by causing hemorrhage, by reducing blood flow to the spinal cord, or by causing excess pressure in the blood vessels.
 Spinal AVMs frequently cause attacks of sudden, severe back pain and can also cause sensory disturbances, muscle weakness, or paralysis in the parts of the body served by the spinal cord or the damaged nerve fibers.
 A spinal cord AVM can lead to degeneration of the nerve fibers within the spinal cord below the level of the lesion, causing widespread paralysis in parts of the body controlled by those nerve fibers.

 AVMs also can form from blood vessels located deep inside the interior of the cerebrum (the main portion of the brain).
 These AVMs may compromise the functions of three vital structures: the thalamus, which transmits nerve signals between the spinal cord and upper regions of the brain; the basal ganglia surrounding the thalamus, which coordinate complex movements and plays a role in learning and memory; and the hippocampus, which plays a major role in memory.

 AVMs can affect other parts of the brain besides the cerebrum.
-The hindbrain is formed from two major structures: thecerebellum, which is nestled under the rear portion of the cerebrum, and the brain stem, which serves as the bridge linking the upper portions of the brain with the spinal cord.
+The hindbrain is formed from two major structures: the cerebellum, which is nestled under the rear portion of the cerebrum, and the brain stem, which serves as the bridge linking the upper portions of the brain with the spinal cord.
 These structures control finely coordinated movements, maintain balance, and regulate some functions of internal organs, including those of the heart and lungs.
 AVM damage to these parts of the hindbrain can result in dizziness, giddiness, vomiting, a loss of the ability to coordinate complex movements such as walking, or uncontrollable muscle tremors.

 A few physical characteristics appear to indicate a greater-than-usual likelihood of clinically significant hemorrhage:

-Besides AVMs, three other main types of vascular lesion can arise in the brain or spinal cord.
+Other vascular lesions that affect the central nervous system.
+Besides AVMs, three other main types of vascular lesion can arise anywhere in the brain or spinal cord.
 Unlike AVMs, these lesions involve only one type of blood vessel and do not pose the same relatively high risk of significant hemorrhage.
-In general, low-flow lesions tend to cause fewer troubling neurological symptoms and require less aggressive treatment than do AVMs.
+In general, low blood low lesions tend to cause fewer troubling neurological symptoms and require less aggressive treatment than do AVMs.

+Causes of vascular lesions.
 The cause of vascular anomalies of the central nervous system is not yet well understood.
 Scientists believe the anomalies most often result from mistakes that occur during embryonic or fetal development.
 These mistakes may be linked to genetic mutations in some cases.
 A few types of vascular malformations are known to be hereditary and thus are known to have a genetic basis.
 Some evidence also suggests that at least some of these lesions are acquired later in life as a result of injury to the central nervous system.